gabepesco/Normalized-ALS-Research/README.md

 # Normalized-ALS-Research
-The summer internship work of Gabe Pesco and Douglass Turnbull, working on mimizing popularity bias in the ALS recommender system.

 **NOTE: The required files to run this code are not publically available.
 If you request the MPD from spotify, you can use this after generating your required matrices from the dataset.**